 Then I folded the piece in half, right down the middle of the drawing, and cut it out, using one side of the drawing as a guide, so the cut-out would be perfectly symmetrical.

-I traced that shape on to my white cardboard, and cut it out.
-Voila!
-A Paper Doll!
-Ok, so technically it’s a cardboard doll, but you know what I mean.
+I traced that shape on to my white cardboard, and cut it out, and voila… a Paper Doll!

 To make the hair for our paper dolls, I looped a long length of yarn several times, knotted it in the middle, and cut through the looped ends.
 You can add a ribbon to cover the knot in the hair if you want to.